 If less than all of the notes are to be redeemed, the trustee shall select the notes or portions of the notes to be redeemed on a pro rata basis, by lot or by such other method as the trustee shall deem appropriate and fair.
-The trustee may select for redemptions only notes and portions of notes in multiples of \$1,000.
+The trustee may select for redemptions only notes and portions of notes in minimum principal amounts of \$2,000 and integral multiples of \$1,000 in excess thereof.